What is Isoform Sequencing (Full-length Transcript Sequencing) ?

 In Agricultural Research

-- Comprehensive data analysis: We use industry standard software and mature in-house pipeline to discover novel transcripts, differential expressions, and function annotations.
+- Well-developed pipeline to discover novel transcripts, differential expressions, and function annotations.

 |Platform||PacBio Sequel system|

 |Recommended data amount||≥ 15 G bases pair per sample|

 Alternative PolyAdenylation analysis*

 *Only available when reference genome is available

 Novogene Workflow of iso-seq Service;